Azure Active Directory

 Configuring Your Pulumi Organization

 To configure your Pulumi organization to accept SAML SSO requests from Azure AD, you will need to download the SAML application’s configuration data and then pass that to Pulumi.

-Back on the Azure AD’s application settings page, click the SAML Signing Certificate panel.
-Then click Download next to Federated Metadata XML and save the resulting file.
+Back on the Azure AD’s application settings page, select the SAML Signing Certificate panel.
+Then select Download next to Federated Metadata XML and save the resulting file.

-Sign into the Pulumi Cloud Console and navigate to your SAML organization.
-Navigate to the Settings tab and then select SAML SSO.
+Sign into the Pulumi Service and navigate to your SAML organization.
+Navigate to the Settings tab and then select Access Management.

 Open up the XML document you downloaded from the Azure AD portal, and paste its full contents into the Identity Provider Metadata field.

 Once your Azure AD application is created, and its configuration data passed to Pulumi, you can now sign in to the Pulumi Service using your SAML SSO credentials.